July 25, 2022

-Here is a short overview of our Microsoft PPM Lifecycle Digest.
+Here is a short overview of our FluentPro Microsoft PPM Lifecycle Digest.

 Good Project Advice

-These tips and traps from a project management and scheduling expert cover the essence of project scheduling, framing the workday properly and handling out-of-scope requests.
+These tips and traps from project management and scheduling expert cover the essence of project scheduling, framing the workday properly, and handling out-of-scope requests.

-When you schedule electronically, you should not enter start of finish dates for tasks.
-If you use Microsoft Project to simply capture dates and only dates, you may as well use Microsoft Excel instead.
+When you schedule electronically, you should not enter tasks’ start or finish dates.
+If you use Microsoft Project to capture dates and only dates simply, you may as well use Microsoft Excel instead.
 With Project, you enter durations and dependencies instead of dates to create a forecast model.
-The software then calculates start and finish dates by itself, based upon those durations and dependencies.
+The software then calculates start and finish dates based on those durations and dependencies.
 A schedule with dependencies knows how to update other tasks automatically and is a dynamic model.
-We have started to call this the 4D-1D approach to scheduling: Deliverables, Durations, Dependencies and Deadlines, but no Dates.
+We have started to call this the 4D-1D approach to scheduling: Deliverables, Durations, Dependencies, and Deadlines, but no Dates.
 Entering dates on Auto Scheduled tasks leads to rigid schedules with many constraint dates… Read More

 Microsoft Planner: Considerations for Reporting–Part 1

 I was very fortunate recently to get the chance to present at Microsoft Ready, an internal worldwide training event held for the first time in Las Vegas – after running for many years in Seattle.
-My session was on Microsoft Planner and I can’t repeat everything here as it was an internal event – but wanted to share part of the session that covered reporting in Planner.
-We don’t have any built in reporting yet, but using MSGraph and/or Flow and some Azure bits and pieces you can certainly report against your Planner information.
+My session was on Microsoft Planner, and I can’t repeat everything here as it was an internal event – but I wanted to share part of the session that covered reporting in Planner.
+We don’t have any built-in reporting yet, but using MSGraph and/or Flow and some Azure bits and pieces, you can report against your Planner information.

-In Part 1 I will cover the basics of reporting in Planner, covering what makes sense when reporting, and what are the key data elements of Planner.
-In Part 2 I will look at Flow and how you could use that as a way to propagate your Planner information to a better reporting store, then I’ll finish with Part 3, where I pull all my Planner data out using Python and load up into Azure Cosmos DB before reporting against that data with Power BI.
+In Part 1, I will cover the basics of reporting in Planner, what makes sense when reporting, and the critical data elements of Planner.
+In Part 2, I will look at Flow and how you could use that as a way to propagate your Planner information to a better reporting store; then I’ll finish with Part 3, where I pull all my Planner data out using Python and load up into Azure Cosmos DB before reporting against that data with Power BI.
 Read More

 Over allocation not shown in MS PROJECT 2016 with Windows 10–Bug or not?